Our Services

 It's important not to confuse POTS with vasovagal syncope, another condition that can cause dizziness and fainting.

-If you're experiencing sudden fainting episodes or dizziness that results in loss of consciousness, you may want to explore whether Vasovagal Syncope could be contributing to your symptoms using a free AI-powered assessment tool.
+If you're experiencing sudden fainting episodes or dizziness that results in loss of consciousness, it may be helpful to check your symptoms with a free AI assessment to better understand what might be causing them before your doctor's visit.

 You should speak to a doctor if you experience: